Wage and Tax Statement

 - Other (miscellaneous)

 Distribution of Forms

 Check with a qualified tax professional or CPA for complete information regarding all IRS tax forms.
-Or use a payroll service like SurePayroll that automatically creates and distributes W-2s.
+You can also use a payroll service, like SurePayroll, that automatically creates and distributes W-2s on your behalf.